JohannesSattler/snack-box/README.md

-# coffee-box
+# snack-box

 ## Description
-Coffee Box is a service where you can subscribe to Coffee.
-Ever week you will get a box full of coffee, that should be enough for another week.
+Snack Box is a service where you can subscribe to snack products.
+Ever week you will get a box full of snacks, that should be enough for another week.
-We will search for the best coffee fit, after you have answered some basic questions about the coffee you like.
+We will search for the best snack fit, after you have answered some basic questions about the snacks you like.

 ## UI / UX Design
 ![1-3](https://i.imgur.com/K2L7ba8.png)